Addreoran/lcrannotationsdb_enrichment/README.md

 # Setup and run

-This project was implemented in linux dystrybution and we present only setup with pip package.
-To run this analysis, run following steps:
+This project was implemented in the Linux distribution and we present only the setup with the pip package.
+To perform this analysis the following steps:

 1. Install Python